Fanling Babies' Home Booklet

 The following Advisory Committee names are mentioned:

-Hon Sec Mrs H Braga refers to Nora Braga (nee Bromley), who was a BCMS missionary prior to her marriage.
-She had spent two years at Dalton House in Bristol 1930-31, training with the BCMS before coming out to Hong Kong to serve first of all in the BCMS Children’s Home at Broadwood Road and then in Haiphong in French Indo-China.
+Hon Secretary Mrs H Braga refers to Nora Braga (nee Bromley), who was a BCMS missionary prior to her marriage.
+She had spent two years at Dalton House in Bristol 1930-31, training with the BCMS before coming out to Hong Kong to serve first of all in the BCMS Children’s Home at Broadwood Road (to learn the language?), and then at the BCMS Home and School in Haiphong in French Indo-China.
 After her marriage to Hugh Braga in 1935 they lived at ‘Hillview’, 18 Braga Circuit, Kowloon, and their home became a centre of hospitality for Nora’s BCMS colleagues and other China missionaries.

 Rev Erwin W Raetz (an American) was General Superintendent of China's Children Fund in China, and as CCF supported 54 Fanling girls at this time (1949), he was CCF's representative on the Committee.
 Repatriated to the USA in 1942 he was back in China after the war.